Innovation Station – Building a Light Rail Network for Greater Seattle

 Since the initial Central Link line opened in 2009, Seattle light rail has operated reliably and efficiently, providing assurance to ST that it’s LRV and rail systems design decisions are cost-effective and will stand the test of time.
 By selecting 1,500 volts dc for its traction power system, instead of the more typical 750 volts, ST avoided having to build an expensive subterranean substation at the midpoint of the DSTT.

-In 2016, the next increments of Link LRT will extend service to the University of Washington main campus and from SeaTac airport to South 200th Street.
+In 2016, the Link LRT extended service to the University of Washington main campus and from SeaTac airport to South 200th Street.
 Future openings for lines already under construction are 2021 (UW to Northgate) and 2023 (Northgate-Lynnwood, South 200th-Federal Way and East Link to Bellevue and Redmond).
 In parallel with the Link light rail projects, LTK also assisted ST in procuring streetcars; designing and building an O&M facility; and managing start-up testing and operations readiness activities for Tacoma Link.

 Did You Know?